DiegoVictor/proffy-api/README.md

 [![Run in Insomnia}](https://insomnia.rest/images/run.svg)](https://insomnia.rest/run/?label=Proffy&uri=https%3A%2F%2Fraw.githubusercontent.com%2FDiegoVictor%2Fproffy-api%2Fmaster%2FInsomnia_2020-08-04.json)

-Responsible for provide data to the [`web`](https://github.com/DiegoVictor/proffy-web) front-end.
+Responsible for provide data to the [`web`](https://github.com/DiegoVictor/proffy-web) and [`mobile`](https://github.com/DiegoVictor/proffy-app) front-ends.
 Permit to register your class availability and subject, also count the number of teacher connected to users (get contacted by whatsapp).
 The app has validation and a simple versioning was made.

 ## Table of Contents
 * [Installing](#installing)